1966 San Diego Chargers season: Week 5: vs. Miami Dolphins

 San Diego faced the expansion Dolphins for the first time.
 Miami took a 10–0 lead in the 2nd quarter, scoring after a Lowe fumble and a Hadl interception, while the Chargers drove no further than midfield throughout the first half.
 Instead, their defense scored; Miami had a 2nd and 3 at the Chargers 35 when Steve DeLong forced a fumble that Redman caught in mid-air before racing clear to cut the deficit to 10–6 at halftime.

-Steve Tensi replaced Hadl for the second half; he attempted only two passes in his first drive, which stalled at the goalline and resulted in a chip shot field goal.
+Tensi replaced Hadl for the second half; he attempted only two passes in his first drive, which stalled at the goal line and resulted in a chip shot field goal.
 He followed this up with his first touchdown pass as a professional, 25 yards to Foster for the lead.
 Early in the final period, Allison recovered a muffed punt at the Dolphins 44 and Tensi found Alworth behind the defense on the next play for another touchdown.
 After Buncom blocked a Dolphins field goal attempt, Tensi again struck on the next play, this time finding Foster for his second touchdown.
-When Lincoln threw to Alworth on a trick play, it was the Chargers' third touchdown in four offensive plays, and Tensi combined with Willie Frazier two minutes left to complete the scoring.
+When Lincoln threw to Alworth on a trick play, it was the Chargers' third touchdown in four offensive plays, and Tensi combined with Frazier two minutes left to complete the scoring.

 Tensi's 12 pass attempts were the first of his career, and his passer rating of 156.2 would remain his best.
 Hadl completed 6 of 11 for 62 yards and an interception.
 San Diego had two 100-yard receivers: Foster (6 for 134, 2 touchdowns) and Alworth (6 for 119, 2 touchdowns).